-The Council continues to face significant funding pressures along with increasing demand and cost of services.
-The CFO outlined within the MTFS approved by Borough Council in November 2018, that the Council must demonstrate its ability to manage spend within prescribed budgetary limits, and the immediate focus of the strategy was to manage current overspends.
-By doing so, this would reduce the need for additional savings, and furthermore provide a basis from which the Council can grow its capacity in order to deliver its refreshed corporate plan.
-Failure to address the underlying pressures will put any future savings programme at risk, and therefore officers and councillors must jointly ensure we are all accountable for spend and the achievement of future balanced budgets.
+The Council continues to face significant funding pressures along with increasing demand and cost of services as outlined.
+The Council will need to take steps to manage these existing overspends, whilst also taking action to manage the new pressures arising in order stay within prescribed budgetary limits.
+By doing so, this would reduce the need for additional savings, and furthermore provide a basis from which the Council can grow its capacity in order to deliver its priorities.
+Failure to address the underlying pressures will put any future savings programme at risk, and therefore officers and Councillors must jointly ensure we are all accountable for spend and the achievement of future balanced budgets.